tgourdel/kafka-replicator/README.md

 # Kafka Replicator

 This little application allows you to replicate a Kafka topic to another cluster.
 Basically it creates a consumer on a source Kafka cluster and then creates a producer to the destination Kafka cluster.

+:warning: Important: for binary data only -> You can change this by modifying encoding in consumer option with `utf8` instead of `buffer`

 # Running it